Wojtas1996PL/book-store/README.md

-Part II of the project Book Store.
+Part II of the project.